 Honoring our Earth means choosing sustainable packaging options.
-Our toothpaste tubes are made of aluminum, an abundant mineral that is 100% recyclable and a sustainable option for those looking for environmentally friendly packaging.
-Find out why aluminum is one of the most sustainable packaging choices below.
+Our toothpaste tubes are made of aluminum instead of single use plastics.
+Aluminum is an abundant mineral that is 100 percent recyclable and a sustainable option for those looking for eco friendly packaging.
+Find out why aluminum packaging is one of the most sustainable choices below.

 Aluminum can be recycled an infinite number of times, making it a true circular material.

 It may sound too good to be true, but aluminum can be recycled an infinite number of times without losing any of its original qualities.
-If all the aluminum in the world was recycled, then aluminum would be the definition of a circular material, with it being 100% recyclable, infinitely recyclable, and not requiring any virgin aluminum to be added in the recycling process.
+If all the aluminum in the world was recycled, then aluminum would be the definition of a circular material.
+It is 100 percent recyclable from curbside recycling program, infinitely recyclable, and not requiring any virgin aluminum to be added in the recycling process.

 Aluminum recycling is efficient

-Aluminum recycling is energy efficient.
-It only requires 5% of the energy needed to produce the metal the first time around.
-That is a 95% energy saving found in recycled aluminum.
+Aluminum recycling supply chain is energy efficient.
+It only requires 5 percent of the energy needed (= carbon footprint) to produce the metal the first time around.
+That is a 95 percent energy saving found in recycled aluminum.

-While the US is slowly shifting towards renewable energy sources, 80% of our energy came from fossil fuel sources (petroleum, natural gas, and coal) in 2018.
+While the US is slowly shifting towards renewable energy sources, 80 percent of our energy came from fossil fuel sources (petroleum, natural gas, and coal) in 2018.
 The more energy we can save in producing new and recycled materials, the less greenhouse gases we release into our Earth, only home.

 In addition to that, aluminum recycling is quick.
 Once recycled aluminum reaches the recycling plant, it can take as little as two months for the aluminum to be recycled and reused.
 This short recycling cycle makes aluminum a viable long-term material for brands dedicated to sustainable and eco friendly practices.